Komonodrg-portfolio/---N---Home_Lab_Networking/README.md

 <img src="images/FileTransfer3.png" width="400"/>

 ... with access to EVE-NG file system, we are now ready to upload Cisco images.
-You can find some practice images in the `ios` folder in this repo.
+You can find some practice images in the `ios/` folder in this repo.

 Per [instructions from official documentation](https://www.eve-ng.net/index.php/documentation/howtos/howto-add-cisco-vios-from-virl/):